 Skip to main content

-The division is committed to ensuring a high quality professional education with small classes, group work, and close faculty supervision for special projects.
+The Division is committed to ensuring a high quality professional education with small classes, group work, and close faculty supervision for special projects.
 The resources for teaching and classroom space provided by the University determine the size of our program.
-Each year we process many more applications than we are able to accept; over the last four years we reviewed an average of 225 applications per year.
-Typically the Division admits a cohort of 22-24 students in each class, and unfortunately, we are not able to admit all qualified applicants due to lack of space.
-You should review the description of the accepted UNC student to better understand the characteristics of the successful applicant.
+Each year we process many more applications than we are able to accept; over the last 4 years we have averaged approximately 200 applications.
+The Division admits a cohort of 24 students in each class, and unfortunately we are not able to admit all qualified applicants due to lack of space.
+You should review the description of the accepted UNC student (“Profile of Accepted Students” on our website) to better understand the characteristics of the successful applicant.
 Applying to more than one entry-level program is recommended to improve your chances of reaching your career goals.

 Yes, the Division of Occupational Science and Occupational Therapy reviews all completed applications.
 We recognize individual differences and consider a range of factors including grades, work or volunteer and personal experiences, recommendations from supervisors, and knowledge about occupational therapy.
-However, competitive applicants must demonstrate academic potential to integrate the curriculum information at a graduate level as well as the potential to successfully practice as an OT.
-Therefore, those who have undergraduate GPAs of less than 3.0 will need to submit a very strong application in all other areas in order to be considered competitive.
+Competitive applicants must demonstrate academic potential to be successful at a graduate level as well as to practice as an OT.
+Successful OT practice requires many types of knowledge and ability, so we examine each application carefully and individually to make our admission decisions.

 Occupation has been defined in a number of different ways.
 At UNC we discuss and study the activities of everyday life that are valued by and given meaning by sociocultural groups of people.
-These activities can include what people do to look after themselves and others, pursue because doing the activity is interesting or enjoyable, or find meaningful as the activity contributes to their families and communities.
-Our students learn to focus on the “occupation within occupational therapy,” that is, the therapeutic use of everyday activities, habits, and routines for the purpose of enhancing people’s functional capacities, health, development, and felt experiences of well being and participation in life.
+These activities can include what people do to look after themselves and others, things they do because doing the activity is interesting or enjoyable, or activities they find meaningful for other reasons.
+We also acknowledge that not all occupations, routines, and habits are health-promoting (e.g., substance abuse), but people do engage in these activities, so it is important to understand those occupations and their meanings as well.
+Our students learn to focus on the “occupation within occupational therapy,” that is, the therapeutic use of everyday activities, habits, and routines for the purpose of enhancing people’s functional capacities, health, development, and experiences of well-being and participation in life.

 One thing to do is read about both Occupational Therapy and Occupational Science.
 The American Journal of Occupational Therapy and the Journal of Occupational Science should be available to you through direct access or inter-library loan at most academic libraries.
-We also recommend reading articles written by our faculty (see Faculty pages for names) We think that finding a graduate program that suits your needs is a very important decision and welcome visits from interested applicants at our periodic information sessions.
-You can also arrange to visit a class (during the academic year).
+We also recommend reading articles written by our faculty (see Faculty pages for names).
+We think that finding a graduate program that suits your needs is very important and we welcome conversation with interested applicants at our periodic information sessions.
+You can also arrange to visit a class (during the academic year); more information on class visits is available on the “Prospective Students” page of our website.

 UNC’s program in occupational therapy is designed to prepare graduates for Occupational Therapy practice as a “generalist.”
 That is, our graduates are prepared to work in a variety of settings such as day care centers, schools, hospitals, rehabilitation clinics, home health agencies, mental health practice, community settings, and nursing homes, to name a few.
 We expect our graduates will be called on to work with people of different ages and with varied social and cultural backgrounds.
 It is also important that graduates leave with clinical and analytical reasoning skills that an OT generalist can use to address new conditions and develop original programs for people who can benefit from occupational therapy.
-Part of this preparation for both current and future practice can include some greater depth of knowledge one can acquire through focused study and practice.
+Part of this preparation for both current and future practice can include focused study and practice in a particular area.
 Therefore, opportunities are present for students to develop some additional knowledge and skills in area of interest while in the program, but these are not considered “specializations.”
 Curriculum opportunities to create a special focus include:

 • Class projects and papers